-This blog post was written by Kathleen Lay.
+This blog post was written by Katherine Lay.

 Women are a formidable economic force across emerging markets in Africa, yet their role in economic production remains largely unrecognized.
 Their continued inability to access and control economic and social capital assets and resources has been a central factor in perpetuating Africa’s poverty trap and keeping the economic performance of many African states below their potential.